 - Tolerates harsh conditions

-- Grows up walls without support
+- Clings to walls without support

-But this vine has some serious downsides.
+But this aggressive vine has some serious downsides.

 Things to Watch Out For